eventide-project/consumer/README.md

   # Specifies a dispatcher implementation for handling messages
   dispatcher SomeDispatcher

-  # The temparary caches of these stores will be proactively refreshed whenever
+  # Size (in messages) of the buffer that stores messages that have been read
-  # messages are read from the subscription that belong to the stores' entities.
+  # from the subscription but not yet dispatched.
+Optional; default value is
-  # This reduces the workload on handlers that eventually query entities out of
-  # these stores.
-If only one entity store needs to be refreshed, `refresh_store`
-  # can be called instead.
-  refresh_stores SomeStore, OtherStore
+  # shown.
+  message_buffer_size 1000

   # The configure method should configure a subscription for the particular
   # database being consumed.
 Any additional dependencies declared for this